Helmholtz-AI-Energy/perun/README.md

 pip install perun
 ```

-> Extra dependencies like nvidia-smi, rocm-smi and mpi can be installed through pip as well:
+> Extra dependencies like nvidia-smi, rocm-smi and mpi can be installed using pip as well:
 ```console
 pip install perun[nvidia, rocm, mpi]
 ```